 Scotland is home to an abundance of experiences to suit any type of traveller.
-Whether you’re on the hunt for a natural escape, medieval architecture, stunning landscapes, modern city escapes, or anything in-between, the country can provide what you’re seeking.
+Whether you’re on the hunt for a natural escape, medieval architecture, stunning landscapes, modern city escapes, or anything in between, the country can provide what you’re seeking.
 Stroll along the cobbled streets of the Royal Mile, soaking in the deep history of these historic lanes, or venture up to the highlands and climb the gigantic Ben Nevis for extraordinary views of the surrounding landscape.
-No matter what you’re looking for, Scotland has a little something everyone.
+No matter what you’re looking for, Scotland has a little something for everyone.

 Noticed a mistake?
 Let us know.